In Trance 95: Shapes in a New Geometry

-Later Activity and International Return (2016–present)
+Later activity and international return (2016–present)

 In 2019, In Trance 95 were prominently featured in Music for Ordinary Life Machines, the acclaimed documentary by Nikos Chantzis that explores the Greek minimal synth and synth punk scene from the 1980s to the present.
 The film includes a newly recorded interview with both Alex Machairas and Nik Veliotis, alongside rare archival footage of the band from the late 1980s.

 Following a brief hiatus from live performances, In Trance 95 returned to the stage in 2023 at Release Athens Festival, supporting Siouxsie and Echo & The Bunnymen.
 In 2024 and 2025, the band performed at Ombra Festival in Barcelona, multiple venues in Greece, and made their North American debut at Minimal Wave’s 20th Anniversary event in New York City, followed by a concert in Montreal.

-In 2025, the group announced a new double LP blending archival and new material, along with the release of the EP The Move, which features previously unreleased demos from their early period.
-A remix EP featuring contributions from Sandwell District, AN-i, and Phase Fatale is scheduled for release later this year, as recently announced by Minimal Wave.

-Musical Style and Influence

-In Trance 95's sound is characterized by minimal arrangements, analog synthesizers, and an experimental use of rhythm and texture.
-Their early work reflects influences from acts such as Suicide, Cabaret Voltaire, DAF and early OMD, while maintaining a distinctively cold, lo-fi aesthetic associated with minimal wave.

-They are regarded as one of the earliest Greek bands to work in these genres and are often cited in discussions of the Greek underground electronic music scene.
-Their rediscovery has coincided with a wider reappraisal of early minimal synth and wave music globally.
+In 2025, the group released the six-track EP The Move on Minimal Wave.
+A remix 12-inch is scheduled for release on Cititrax label, featuring reworks by Sandwell District and Phase Fatale.
+In the same year, the duo began working on new material planned for release in 2026.
+Minimal Wave also announced the reissue of the group’s complete back catalogue, along with additional archival material.